arthurvidal91/pandoc_resume/resume.md

 ----

->  Java specialist with experience on EJB, JPA, JSF, ADF.
+>  Java specialist with experience on Java EE and ADF.
    Seeking opportunities to help agile teams building quality software.
    Studying Python, Flask, React and Devops.